cristofercruz/gbp-esp-shield-pcb/README.md

 Placements for the components are clearly marked on the board's silkscreen.
 Find the resistor on the bottom of the PCB.

-# Pinouts
+# Configuration

-The PCB breaks out these pins to the OLED:
+The shield PCB breaks out appropriate pins to the OLED and the printer port.

-* SDA - D2
-* SDL - D1

 When using the [wifi-gbp-emulator](https://github.com/HerrZatacke/wifi-gbp-emulator) project, include this in your `config.h` file:

 ```
-// Uncomment if using an adafruit oled display
+// GBPrinter shield PCB
+// Pinout to OLED
 #define USE_OLED
-// Alternative OLED Pins
 #define OLED_SDA 4
 #define OLED_SCL 5
+// Pinout to link port
+#define SENSE_BOOT_MODE
+#define GB_5V_OUT 15
 ```

-Note that 4 and 5 are the Arduino digital pin numbers corresponding to the D1 board's pins labeled D2 and D1.
-[Pin Reference](https://escapequotes.net/esp8266-wemos-d1-mini-pins-and-diagram/)
+You will be able to use the attached OLED, as well as toggle the board to printer mode simply by attaching the link cable to the shield.

+When connecting a link cable to the shield, check the silkscreen for indicators on which side should be placed up.
+(The flat side of the connector should face down and the rounded side should face up, the same side as the OLED screen.)

 # Assembled Printer Example: